 By means of finite elements in two spatial and one temporal dimension the spectral behaviour and the angular distributions of the radiation could be determined.
 It can be seen that the individual lasers oscillate on intertwined spectra.

 Due to the finite angular acceptance of the filters and other optical disturbances a certain amount of cross talk between the channels is unavoidable.

-A platform for four high-power diode-laser bars was developed together with monocrom.
+Together with monocrom a platform for four to eight high-power diode-laser bars was developed.